Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Results

 The classical approach (Fig.~\ref{fig:discriminator_scores}a) shows reasonable separation between tritium and background events, with most background events scoring below 0.2 while tritium scores are uniformly distributed by construction.
 This method provides a solid baseline but leaves room for improvement.

-Results from the BDT (Fig.~\ref{fig:discriminator_scores}d) achieve good separation between tritium and background events, with an area under the ROC curve of approximately 0.95.
+Results from the BDT (Fig.~\ref{fig:discriminator_scores}d) achieve good separation between tritium and background events, with an area under the receiver operating characteristic (ROC) curve of approximately 0.94.
 At an operating threshold of 0.877, the BDT maintains a high true positive rate while reducing false positives compared to the classical approach.

 Our CNN approach (Fig.~\ref{fig:discriminator_scores}b) demonstrates superior discrimination capability compared to the classical method.
 The CNN clearly assigns higher scores to tritium events and lower scores to background events, indicating it has effectively learned the distinctive features that separate these two classes.
 The PFN achieves similar discrimination power, but with scores that are bunched closer to 1 for both tritium and background events, and a correspondingly higher optimum threshold.